p1ng-request/docs/templates/SharePoint/SharePoint_Upload_file.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook upload file from your local to SharePoint.
+**Description:** This notebook provides instructions on how to upload a file to a SharePoint site.

 ## Input